arturdryomov/pages/content/posts/2020-01-27-kotlin-code-organization.md

 # Gradle Implementation

-Finally!
-We can use the Gradle API to apply our tips!
+Nice, we can use the Gradle API to apply our tips!
-Snippets below are DSL declarations which can be used in both single and multiple module configurations described above.
+Snippets below are DSL declarations that can be used in both single and multiple module configurations described above.

 ## JVM